Performance and Accountability

-Your Commissioner monitors performance in all areas of Surrey Police’s work.
-This includes measuring progress against each of the priorities in the Police and Crime Plan, and scrutinising areas including:
+Your Commissioner monitors performance in all of the areas of Surrey Police’s work in line with the priorities of the Police and Crime Plan set for Surrey and the Governments’ National Priorities for Policing.

-• Public confidence in and satisfaction with the Police
+• Public confidence and satisfaction with the Police

 • Professional standards and complaints against the Police